Spinal fusion is a surgical procedure in which two or more vertebrae are permanently joined. Vertebrae are the small, interlocking bones of the spine.

 - Blood clots in the legs that can be life-threatening if they travel to the lungs

-Physical activity too soon after surgery can result in pseudarthrosis (a bone fracture that has no chance of mending without intervention), which may prompt a second surgery.
+Physical activity too soon after surgery can result in pseudarthrosis (a bone fracture), which may prompt a second surgery.
 Smoking, diabetes, and advanced age can also increase the risk of developing pseudarthrosis.

 The most serious complications are blood clots and infection, which are most likely to occur during the first weeks following surgery.

 In certain cases, the implant of plates, screws, and rods will need to be removed if it’s causing pain or discomfort.

 An instrumented fusion can fail if there is not enough support to hold the spine while it is fusing.
 Therefore, spinal hardware may be used as an internal splint to hold the spine while it fuses after spine surgery.
 However, like any other metal it can fatigue and break (sort of like when one bends a paper clip repeatedly).

 Implant failure especially early in the postoperative course after back surgery, is an indicator of continued gross spinal instability.
 The larger a patient is and the more segments that are fused, the higher the likelihood of implant failure.